 - No real data about your audience

 - No communication between tools

 You should look for a tool that will solve those problems 😉

 What time is best to host a webinar?

 The common idea is that you should:

 - Aim for mid-week webinars for best attendance (Wednesday - Thursday)

-- Schedule it one week before for promotion
+- Begin promoting it one month before

 - Run webinars between 10am PST (1pm PST) and 12am PST (3pm PST)